Brick Court Chambers

 • Add To Shortlisth

-Jagoda is equally comfortable led in a team of counsel on large, significant matters, and acting unled – she has appeared as sole counsel in the Administrative Court, the Insolvency and Companies Court, the Business and Property Court, the Coroner’s Court, county courts and various tribunals.
+Jagoda is equally comfortable led in a team of counsel on large, significant matters, and acting as sole counsel – she has appeared as sole counsel in the Administrative Court, the Insolvency and Companies Court, the Business and Property Courts, county courts and various tribunals.

-She is also committed to a pro bono practice and was shortlisted for Young Barrister of the Year at the Bar Pro Bono Awards 2024.
+She is also committed to a pro bono practice: she has appeared on the Pro Bono Recognition List every year since its inception and was shortlisted for Young Barrister of the Year at the Bar Pro Bono Awards 2024.

 Expand All